-Regular training and practice with a qualified instructor is essential for proficiency in any airplane.
+Regular training and practice with a qualified instructor are essential for proficiency in any airplane.
+Here are some safety tips and training recommendations:

 - Thoroughly brief simulated engine failures in advance.
-The pilot under instruction should know how such failures will be introduced, and what action is expected in response.
-Unannounced engine failures are suitable only in testing and checking scenarios, and when both pilots have agreed to such before the flight. - Low altitude engine failure practice is never worth the risks involved.
-Multiengine instructors should approach simulated engine failures below 400 feet AGL with extreme caution; failures below 200 feet AGL should be reserved for simulators and training devices. - All simulated engine failures below 3,000 feet AGL should be accomplished by smoothly retarding the throttle. - Recognize that aircraft systems knowledge is critically important.
-Practice systems failures too, including partial panel instrument training. - Occasionally practice OEI flight with a yaw string to observe bank angle and ball position for zero sideslip, particularly at Vyse. - Do not alter the airplane configuration on the runway after landing unless there is a clear operational need.
+The pilot should know how such failures will be introduced and what action is expected in response.
+Unannounced engine failures are suitable only in testing and checking scenarios and when both pilots have agreed to such activity before the flight. - Low-altitude engine failure is never worth the risks involved.
+Multiengine instructors should approach simulated engine failures below 400 feet AGL with extreme caution, and failures below 200 feet AGL should be reserved for simulators and training devices.

+- All simulated engine failures below 3,000 AGL should be accomplished by smoothly retarding the throttle. - Recognize that aircraft systems knowledge is critically important.
+Practice systems failures too, including partial panel instrument training. - Occasionally practice OEI flight with a yaw string to observe bank angle and ball position for zero sideslip, particularly at Vyse. - Do not alter the airplane configuration on the runway after landing unless there is a clear operational need to do so.
 A striking number of inadvertent landing gear retractions have occurred when the pilot intended to retract the flaps.